 As this article is about manipulating a group, I will assume that this is how you want to apply it.
 You may have already guessed that you can use this concept in many different areas of your life:

 - Decide on the effect you would like to have on the group

 - Brainstorm all the associations you can think of

 - Choose which one works best for your group and apply it

 Derren Brown puts this technique into action

 Derren Brown is an English mentalist and illusionist whose shows include the use of hypnosis and psychology.
-In one of his early shows he asks some marketing guys to randomly draw a picture for a product.
-Once the drawing had been completed Derren opened a sealed envelope which contained the exact same picture that the marketing guys had drawn.
+In one of his early shows, he asks some marketing guys to randomly draw a picture for a product.
+Once the drawing had been completed Derren opened a sealed envelope that contained the exact same picture that the marketing guys had drawn.

 Derren had tapped into their right brain for this trick and the marketing guys had been unaware of the images which had been previously and deliberately planted along their route to work, i.e.

 - Images placed on children’s lunch boxes as they passed across a zebra crossing